olivares-j/Kalkayotl/README.md

  2. Low effective sampler size and/or divergences.
  The first is caused by a poor sampling while divergences are related to numerical issues.
 In both cases try to run with more tuning iterations.
 Another option is to increase the ``target_accept`` parameter of the sampler.
 Finally, you can reparametrize by constraining the prior distributions (i.e. modify the hyper-parameters).

- Advice: Whenever possible use simpler models (i.e. Occam's razor)
+ Advice: Whenever possible use simpler models.